UWNETLAB/metaknowledge/_posts/docs/2015-12-21-metaknowledge.md

 Writes an edge list of _grph_ at the destination _name_.

-The edge list has two columns for the source and destination of the edge, "From" and "To" respectively, then, if _edgeInfo_ is `True`, for each attribute of the node another column is created.
+The edge list has two columns for the source and destination of the edge, `'From'` and `'To'` respectively, then, if _edgeInfo_ is `True`, for each attribute of the node another column is created.

-**Note**: If any edges are missing an attribute `KeyError` will be raised.
+**Note**: If any edges are missing an attribute it will be left blank by default, enable _allSameAttribute_ to cause a `KeyError` to be raised.

 ###### Parameters